Posted on November 30 2020

 It’s completely normal to experience occasional redness from using a new or harsh product.
 But if your skin becomes inflamed frequently or from a lot of different irritants, it’s most likely sensitive.

-Sensitive skin is usually also dry.
+Managing your skin’s dryness is essential for containing its sensitivities.
 You may have dry patches or an overall dryness, which can lead to the next symptom.

 3) Itching And Tightness